gurditsingh/hydeout/_posts/test.md

     val merged=nonSkewedSum.union(secondPhase)
 ```
+**Salting in Join**
+Fixing the data skew problem required salting the data sets. suppose you have two data frames one

 ## 4. MapSide Join
 To handle skewness in join one option is perform `mapside` Join. but the constraint is in advance we know the skewed keys and skewed data will be fit in memory for `mapside` join.